 Notice how a single message, “We are running low on items you viewed before,” which increases the sense of product scarcity, can work for many different combinations of products.

-Here’s a snazzy popup template you could use to create a similar campaign:
+Here’s are some popup templates you could use to create a similar campaign:

 In one A/B testing experiment, we put two versions of a Lucky Wheel popup to the test.